sahith0007/AffinityAnswers-Assignment/README.md

 * MySQL_solution - Queries are written in MySQL.txt file with the result.
 * Racial_slur_python - Python program to find the degree of profanity in given tweets and a demo file of tweets
 * Shell_scripting - Shell script to extract the required data fields and output file
+* Intresting_dataset - A dataset build by Meta.

 ## Results
 * MySQL_solution - Exact result obtained.